 Click the following link to see the researched lineages of all the project's tested participants:

 Future participants whose test results match one of these two established haplotypes will be assured that they descend from the corresponding Acree progenitor.
 Intervening lineages must be determined through genealogical research.
-Future participants whose test results differ from these haplotypes will provide alternative genetic profiles which may eventually be associated with additional Acree progenitors.
+Future participants whose test results differ from these two haplotypes will provide alternative genetic profiles which may eventually be associated with additional Acree progenitors.

 Unanticipated test results may be unwelcome.
 DNA testing may usefully provide physical evidence to validate Acree lineages that have been achieved through documentary research.
 It is possible, however, that this evidence may cast serious doubt on well-documented Acree lines of descent that were previously considered firmly established, by indicating that an informal adoption or perhaps an undisclosed illegitimacy of birth occurred in one or more generations within a lineage.
 These so-called "non-paternity events" were (and remain) far more common than we generally appreciate.
 Their frequency rate in our culture is estimated to be about two percent in each generation.